 - Pen and paper for all participants.

-- A Microsoft account logged in on the laptops to access the Visual Studio Code for Education project found here.
+- For Coding Activity Version: Laptops with internet access (one per person or group of 3-4 people works best) and a Microsoft account logged in on the laptops to access the Visual Studio Code for Education project found here.

 Workshop Structure